 I prayed to let go and surrender to something greater than myself.

-To rise up and over and above the physical and mental pain.
+To rise up and over and above the physical pain and mental anguish.

 I prayed for the strength to embrace it, and endure.

 For faith and healing, and for other people who suffer more than me everyday.

 And I was reminded of the greatest thing of all:

 God Comes To Me Through Other People.